ubc-library-rc/rc-workshop-template/index.md

 `nav-order` sets the order pages will appear in the navigation menu

 ### Adding child Pages
-Each top-level page (parent) can also have sub-pages (children).
+Top-level pages on your site (parents) can also have sub-pages (children).
 The relationship between parent and child pages is defined in the YAML headers of both pages:

-1. Add this to the header of the parent page:
+Add this to the header of the parent page:

 ```
 has_children: true
 ```

-2. Add this to the header of the child page:
+Add this to the header of the child page:
 ```
 parent: Title of parent page
 ```